Redesigning rewards into simple, motivating Missions

 Missions made rewards tangible and motivating

-Missions gave users clarity at every step.
-They understood what actions mattered, tracked progress, and felt motivated to complete tasks.
+The new Missions model gave users clarity and motivation at every step.
+They could see what actions mattered, track their progress, and complete more tasks.

-Missions gave users clarity at every step.
-They understood what actions mattered, tracked progress, and felt motivated to complete tasks.
+The new Missions model gave users clarity and motivation at every step.
+They could see what actions mattered, track their progress, and complete more tasks.

-Missions gave users clarity at every step.
-They understood what actions mattered, tracked progress, and felt motivated to complete tasks.
+The new Missions model gave users clarity and motivation at every step.
+They could see what actions mattered, track their progress, and complete more tasks.

 Implementation